Friday, October 25, 2024

 Romans 10:8-10

-So it's extremely simple.
-You believe, form the heart, and you are saved.
+So it's simple.
+You believe, from the heart, and you are saved.
 What do you believe?
 That Jesus is the Son of God.
 He came as a man, died and rose from the dead.
-He took our sins and is ready to give us new life.
+He took the punishment due for our sins and is giving us new life.
 By simply believing these things we are justified, or put right with God.
-In addition, we are to confess Him as Lord before men.
-Clearly, we use our mouth.
-If you are mute, believe for healing, and God will accept your public act of acknowledgement at baptism.
-There is a command to be baptised.
+We use our mouth and we confess Him before others at salvation or at some time shortly afterwards.
+There is also a command to be baptised.
 There need be no time delay; there generally wasn't one in the New Testament.
-Acknowledge Him before men.
+So acknowledge Him before men.
 Invite family, friends, colleagues.

 As faith, confession and baptism occur, the new birth will occur too.